ePages-de/epages-devportal/beyond-essence/inventory/ribbons.md

 ## Use cases

-In the Beyond cockpit ribbons are used as labels to mark a function, such as an active theme, a test order, or a canceled order.
+In the Beyond cockpit ribbons are used as labels to mark a state, such as an active theme, a test order, or a canceled order.

 ## Structure